AmirHoseinOmidi/ssd_mobilenet_v2/README.md

 This project implements a client-server architecture for real-time object detection using **SSD MobileNetV2** with **TensorFlow** and **OpenCV**.

+🎥 Demo Video:

+Watch it in action: https://youtu.be/bPFM69b0MGg

 ## 🔍 Project Structure